 Casting and sitting sideways

 South Florida Kayak Fishing Club Dania Beach FL 4-29-2016

 My biggest tuna ever

 I store my fishing tackle in boxes inside the hulls.

 I outfitted my Wavewalk 500 kayak with a 2.5 hp Suzuki outboard motor.
 I was one of the first guys with a motor in the South Florida Fishing Club.
 Sometimes I fish almost 3 miles out with my motorized Wavewalk 500, so I had to put adjustable outriggers on it for more stability.
 Before I added the outriggers I flipped it about 60 yards from the pier, and it was not cool, so I don’t recommend that you drive it offshore and in the currents without stabilizers.

-The purpose of this article is to elucidate the general principles of kayak stability, and to explain what enabled us create the world’s most stable kayak for fishing and paddling, based on the invention described in US utility patent number 6871608 entitled ‘Twin Hull Personal Watercraft’.
+The purpose of this article is to elucidate the general principles of kayak stability, and to explain what enabled us create the world’s most stable kayaks for fishing, paddling, and motorizing, based on the invention described in US utility patent number 6871608 entitled ‘Twin Hull Personal Watercraft’.

 Before going further, we recommend that you watch these two short demo movies:

 1. Boat-like, absolute stability offered by the W700 series: